How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 “Good bacteria” called probiotics act like friendly gut bugs in your digestive tract, killing off bad bacteria that can trigger digestive issues and reactions.
 You can take probiotic supplements, plus acquire them from natural probiotic foods like kimchi, sauerkraut, yogurt, kefir and kombucha.

-The edible kelp called kombu also contains the digestive enzymes that can help naturally reduce gas.
+The edible kelp called kombu also contains digestive enzymes that can help naturally reduce gas.

 2. Eat more fiber

-One of the most effective bloated stomach remedies is improving your diet, since the foods you eat play a huge part in regulating how much air and poop is trapped inside your digestive tract.
+One of the most effective ways for how to get rid of bloating is improving your diet, since the foods you eat play a huge part in regulating how much air and poop is trapped inside your digestive tract.

-To keep things “flowing” smoothly, you want to make sure to eat a high-fiber diet, aiming for about 25–30 grams every day or even more.
+To keep things “flowing” smoothly, you want to make sure to eat a high-fiber diet, aiming for about 25 to 30 grams every day or even more.

 3. Eat water-rich fruits and veggies

-Veggies and fruits that provide water, key electrolytes and beneficial enzymes are your best friends when it comes to relieving stomach bloating naturally.
+Veggies and fruits that provide water (aka hydrating foods), key electrolytes and beneficial enzymes are your best friends when it comes to relieving stomach bloating naturally.

 4. Consume herbs, spices and teas